PoojaPatkar21/Electric-Vehicle-Population-EVP-Analysis/README.md

 ## Analysis using SQL
+⭐ Convert the csv file to excel format

 Steps to Import Data from Excel to SQL Server Management Studio (SSMS):

-Open SQL Server Management Studio (SSMS) and connect to your database.
+1. Open SQL Server Management Studio (SSMS) and connect to your database.
-Create a new database named as “EVPDB”
+2. Create a new database named as “EVPDB”
-Navigate to Tasks > Import Data in Object Explorer.
+3. Navigate to Tasks > Import Data in Object Explorer.
-Select Microsoft Excel as the data source and browse for your Excel file.
+4. Select Microsoft Excel as the data source and browse for your Excel file.
 Click the 'Browse' button to select the path to the Excel file you want to import.
 Choose the correct Excel version and click Next.
 Tick the 'First Row has headers' checkbox if your Excel file contains headers.
 Click Next.
-On the 'Choose a Destination' screen, select destination database: Select Server name as "Microsoft Excel OLE DB Provider for SQL Server".
+5. On the 'Choose a Destination' screen, select destination database: Select Server name as "Microsoft Excel OLE DB Provider for SQL Server".
-On the 'Specify Table Copy or Query' window: For simplicity just select 'Copy data from one or more tables or views', click Next.
+6. On the 'Specify Table Copy or Query' window: For simplicity just select 'Copy data from one or more tables or views', click Next.
-Complete the import process and verify the data using USE EVPDB;
+7. Complete the import process and verify the data using USE EVPDB;
    SELECT * FROM dbo.EVP

 ## Dataset Overview
 Detailed Registry of Electric Vehicles with Specs, Location & Utility Data